Introduction to graph theory and basic algorithms: Basic definitions

-In different books and articles definition of degree may vary: it can be defined by in-edges and also by whole edges (sum of in- and out-edges), but here the out-edges definition will be used.
+In different books and articles definition of degree may vary: it can be defined by the number of in-edges and also by total edges (sum of in- and out-edges), but here we use the out-edges definition.

 \begin{defin} A vertex is called \bf{even (odd)} if it has even (odd) degree. \end{defin}

 \begin{lm} (Handshaking lemma).

 \end{lm} \begin{proof} Note that in $\sum_{v_i\in V}{\deg{v_i}}$ every edge occurs 2 times. \end{proof}